rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

   format.
 * Your code after this point needs to rely on not being in this bad state, rather than checking for the problem at every step.
 * There’s not a good way to encode this information in the types you use.
-We'll work through an example of what we mean in the [“Encoding States and Behavior as Types”][encoding]<!-- ignore --> section of Chapter 17.
+We’ll work through an example of what we mean in the [“Encoding States and Behavior as Types”][encoding]<!-- ignore --> section of Chapter 17.